-Implementing quarantine monitoring, also social distancing and contact tracing are a series of processes that can suppress the new infected COVID-19 cases in various countries such as in [2]-[3].
-Prior works have proposed different monitoring systems to assist the monitoring of individuals in quarantines [4]-[5], as well as many methods are offered for social distancing and contact tracing [6]-[10].
-These methods are made to focus on one function to provide a reliable system.
-Meanwhile, this paper proposes IoT (Internet of Things)-based quarantine monitoring by implementing a geofence equipped also with social distancing features to offer an integrated system to provide more benefits than one system carrying one particular function.
+Implementing quarantine monitoring, also social distancing, and contact tracing are a series of processes that can suppress the new infected COVID-19 cases in various countries, such as in [2]-[3].
+Prior works have proposed different monitoring systems to assist the monitoring of individuals in quarantines [4]-[5], as well as many methods, are offered for social distancing and contact tracing [6]-[10].
+These methods focus on one function to provide a reliable system.
+Meanwhile, this paper proposes IoT (Internet of Things)-based quarantine monitoring by implementing a geofence also equipped with social distancing features to offer an integrated system to provide more benefits than one system carrying one particular function.

 Previous proposed individual monitoring systems for COVID-19 quarantine can be classified into three categories based on the supporting components.
 There are smartphone-based [4], wristband global positioning system (GPS) [11], wristband connected to a smartphone [5], [12].
-Each monitoring system mentioned above has different capabilities, with the drawbacks and benefits associated according to the usage of its supporting components.
+Each monitoring system mentioned has different capabilities, with the drawbacks and benefits associated according to the usage of its supporting components.
 GPS wristband-based monitoring system requires an accurate GPS module to provide position estimation with minimum error.
 This design tends to be in a medium system complexity related to high power consumption and cost.
-Moreover, the production process is not simple, and there is no room for wristband function development when it is mass-produced.
+Moreover, the production process is not simple, and there is no room for wristband function development when mass-produced.
 On the other hand, the monitoring system relying on smartphone apps is prone to provide unreliable position data due to the low possibility of smartphones being carried all the time by individuals in the quarantine process.

-To build a system which able to provide good reliability data of patient position, we proposed a system employing wristband and mobile apps compared to other system.
-This configuration also gives a flexibility to add the required applications installed in the smartphone.
+To build a system that can provide good reliability data of patient position, we proposed a system employing wristband and mobile apps compared to other systems.
+This configuration also gives the flexibility to add the required applications installed in the smartphone.
 Such applications include patient registration and database for associated data needed, individual check of the working monitoring system, integrated web for supervisors in conducting quarantine supervision, and the possibility of adding other features in future product developments.
 A non-removable-attached wristband to the user body connected all the time to smartphone apps accommodates better patient position monitoring during quarantine.
 In this research, we design a low cost, low complexity, and reusable design of wristband and android-based mobile apps.
-Overall, this system is called SIMONIC (Smart Innovated Monitoring for Covid-19).
+This system is called SIMONIC (Smart Innovated Monitoring for Covid-19).